stripe/stripe-identity-react-native/README.md

 Alternatively use the `plugin-transform-typescript` plugin in your project.

 #### Android
-- Android 5.0 (API level 21) and above
+- Compatible with Android 5.0 (API level 21) and above.
 - Stripe Identity requires the hosting activity to use material theme.
 To enable material theme:
-  - Open your project's AndroidManifest.xml
+  - Open your project's `AndroidManifest.xml`.
   - Make sure the `android:theme` applied to the `application` is a child of one of the material themes(e.g `Theme.MaterialComponents.DayNight`).
     > See more details about material theme [here](https://material.io/develop/android/theming/dark).